-Another way to introduce different log file for junit tests is – to set log4j.configurationFile property in @BeforeClass annotation in any test class.
+Another way to introduce a different log configuration file is – to set log4j.configurationFile property in @BeforeAll annotation in any test class.

-E.g. Create test specific logging configuration file log4j2-testConfig.xml and place it in resources folder.
+For example, we can create test specific logging configuration file log4j2-testConfig.xml and place it in some external folder.
 Now let use this file in JUnit tests.

 import java.net.MalformedURLException;